inttter/discid/README.md

 3. Go back to your command line and run the same command from above, replacing `[userID]` with the ID you copied.

-For example, to check the status of the user 'iinter', you can run the following command:
+For example, to check the status of the user `iinter`, you can run the following command:

 ```bash
 discid 514106760299151372